morganherlocker/globe.c/README.md

 GLOBE.c
 ---

-C parser for the [Global Land One-kilometer Base Elevation (GLOBE)](https://www.ngdc.noaa.gov/mgg/topo/report/globedocumentationmanual.pdf) dataset.
-This dataset is a compilation of many elevation datasets combined by NOAA in 1999, representing a global-coverage ~1km resolution digital elevation model.
+C parser & CLI toolset for the [Global Land One-kilometer Base Elevation (GLOBE)](https://www.ngdc.noaa.gov/mgg/topo/report/globedocumentationmanual.pdf) dataset.
+GLOBE is a global 1km-resolution digital elevation model, compiled by NOAA in 1999.

-This data is suitable for medium-resolution global terrain modeling in a light memory footprint.
-The raw data from NOAA is 1.8GB uncompressed.
+The data is suitable for medium-resolution global terrain modeling.
+The raw data is 1.8GB uncompressed.

 ## Download